 Kevin P. High, MD, MS

 High is an accomplished clinician/scientist in the field of infection and immunity in older adults.
-He is currently principal investigator of two grants from the National Institute on Aging (NIA) and a member of the NIA Council.
+He is a member of the National Institute on Aging (NIA) Council, has been principal investigator of NIA grants and is currently funded by several NIA research grants.

 His efforts to integrate geriatrics into the subspecialties of internal medicine and develop junior faculty with an aging research focus have earned High national recognition.